-At the time of writing, the organisation is delivering its services across all three statutory functions through remote working.
-The Assessor & ERO has kept the Board informed throughout lockdown of where matters stand in terms of services available and the number of employees facilitated for remote working, as prior to 23 March 2020, no member of the Board's staff was able to work from home.
-The result, as reported, is that 100% remote working has been achieved and services continue to be provided, where possible.
+At the time of writing, the organisation is still delivering all services across its three statutory functions through remote working.
+The Assessor & ERO has kept the Board informed throughout lockdown of services available and the number of employees facilitated for remote working, as prior to 23 March 2020, there was very limited remote working capacity.
+A special note of thanks goes to everyone involved for their patience and understanding including all stakeholders and members of the public.